collinberke/berkeBlog/content/about/about-me.md

 Collin is a self-proclaimed news, sports, and podcast junkie.
 He really enjoys listening to [NPR](https://www.npr.org/), watching [PBS](https://www.pbs.org/) (especially [NOVA](https://www.pbs.org/wgbh/nova/)), and indulging in college football and baseball.
 At times, he will write blog posts on topics he finds interesting in these areas.

+Check out the [Now](/now) page to see what Collin is currently reading and working on.

 ---

 ## Note about this site